 Parampara is knowledge that is passed in succession from teacher to student.
 This knowledge is based on direct and practical experience.
 It is passed down in an uninterrupted manner, a flow, a continuation.
 This continuation is the heart of tradition.

-Shri K. Pattabhi Jois (Guruji) was the founder of Ashtanga yoga.
-Upon Guruji’s passing in 2009, his grandson, Sharath, took up direction of the Shri K. Pattabhi Jois Ashtanga Yoga Institute.
+Shri K. Pattabhi Jois was the founder of Ashtanga yoga.
+Upon his passing in 2009, his grandson, Sharath, took up direction of the Shri K. Pattabhi Jois Ashtanga Yoga Institute.
 Teachers of the Ashtanga lineage go to India to study with Sharath for many years.
-When he feels the student is ready, he blesses them to teach.
+When he feels a student is ready, he may bless them to teach.

 Mysore Phoenix does not support or facilitate any form of Ashtanga teacher trainings.
-It is Guruji’s and Sharath’s instruction that practitioners must study at Shri K. Pattabhi Jois Ashtanga Yoga Institute in Mysore before teaching this practice.
+It is Sharath’s instruction that practitioners must study at Shri K. Pattabhi Jois Ashtanga Yoga Institute in Mysore before teaching this practice.
 The KPJAYI shala is the only authority to authorize or certify individuals to teach the Ashtanga Yoga method.
-Mysore Phoenix honors Guruji’s and Sharath’s request.
+Mysore Phoenix honors Sharath’s request.